 Most of the “real life” stories are gleaned from Brown’s voracious taste for published diaries by writers, actors and politicians who met Margaret in a variety of circumstances.
 He points out that Margaret was drawn to louche, bohemian figures, often gay, many of whom were assiduous diarists.
 “Chips” Channon, Cecil Beaton, Evelyn Waugh, Ken Tynan and Kenneth Williams are just a few of Brown’s sources.

 Brown is somewhat sympathetic to Margaret’s inferior role in the Royal Family, stuck with royal duties a few rungs below her mother, sister and brother-in-law, Phillip.

 When Margaret played herself attending a charity event for an episode of the radio soap opera The Archers, for instance, her performance was lacklustre.

 After their first run-through, the producer, William Smethurst, gathered enough courage to say, “That’s very good, Ma’am, but do you think you could sound as if you were enjoying yourself a little more?”

 “Well, I wouldn’t be, would I?” replied the Princess tartly.

-Margaret interrupted her “punishing schedule of drinking and smoking,” as Brown calls it, for official and social events but always hated everything.
+Margaret interrupts her “punishing schedule of drinking and smoking,” as Brown calls it, for official and social events but always hates everything.
 She complains loudly about the “disgusting” food and wine she is served (“Tastes like petrol!”).
 She goes regularly to the theatre but hates everything she sees and isn’t shy about telling the actors or directors back stage.